A note on band surgery and the signature of a knot: Introduction

+In section \ref{sec:band}, we compare the square-free condition of Theorem \ref{thm:sigdif} with the constructive examples of chirally cosmetic bandings given in \cite{IJ}.
+Using Monte Carlo simulations we find examples of knots admitting chirally cosmetic bandings.
+Additionally, in all cases these appear with low probability.
+Amongst knots of up to eight crossings, the results of our simulations produce three such examples: $5_1$, $8_8$, and $8_{20}$.
+The chirally cosmetic banding along $8_8$ was previously not known to exist.
+An isotopy of the banding is shown in Figure \ref{fig:chiralexamples} (right).

-\textbf{Organization.} In section \ref{sec:prelims} we introduce notation and establish some prerequisite topological and homological information.
+\textbf{Organization.} In section \ref{sec:prelims} we introduce notation and establish some prerequisite topological information.
 Section \ref{sec:hf} contains the necessary background in Heegaard Floer homology along with the proof of Theorem \ref{thm:main}.
-In section \ref{sec:band} we prove Theorem \ref{thm:sigdif} and further consider the case of chirally cosmetic pairs.
-We report the results of preliminary numerical studies on non-coherent banding and discuss the biological significance of this work.
+In section \ref{sec:band} we prove Theorem \ref{thm:sigdif}, further consider the case of chirally cosmetic pairs and detail the methods of the computer simulations.